jhogan/core/STYLE.md

 HTTP header.
 That header is a standard so it only makes sense to include both words (the underscore symbolizes the hyphen).

-Properties should be implemented as methods when arguments are requried.
+Properties should be implemented as methods when arguments are required.
-Usually, there should be an actual proprety for the default invocation:
+Usually, there should be an actual property for the default invocation:

     @property
     def children(self):